Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 6.Go straight to the source.
 Always thought it would be cool to work for Google?
 If you have a company in mind that you'd like to work for, go straight to their website to see if they're hiring.
 Almost every company has a dedicated "careers" section with information about available opportunities and benefits.
 With certain companies, you can even register with their talent networks, which will ensure your resume is kept on file for future opportunities.

-7.Seek out a staffing firm.
+7.Seek out a staffing agency.
 Job seekers tend to shy away from staffing or recruiting firms for fear that they will be charged for the firm's services, but that's simply not true.
 Not only will recruiters at these agencies be able to point you to jobs employers aren't advertising to the general public, they can also give you insider advice to make you stand out as a candidate.
-Learn more about the benefits of using a staffing firm.
+Learn more about the benefits of using a staffing agency.

 8.Get social media-savvy.
 Social media can work for or against your job search.
 First, it's important to know that more than half of employers look up candidates on social media.
 Got anything on your Facebook, Twitter or Instagram page you wouldn't want employers to see?
 Take it down or change your privacy settings to ensure only those you want viewing your profile can do so.
 Second, a lot of companies use social media to advertise open positions and recruit new employees, so start following companies you want to work for on social media.
 Not only is it a fast, easy way to learn about job opportunities, but it's also a way to communicate, ask questions and learn more about working for the company.